Bank of England holds course on rates as economy picks up

 Britain has moved from a laggard to a leader in terms of growth among the world's biggest economies last year.

-Its economy is expanding by more than 3 percent in annualised terms although there are concerns the recovery could prove unsustainable, especially as wage growth remains weak.
+Its economy is expanding by more than 3 percent in annualized terms although there are concerns the recovery could prove unsustainable, especially as wage growth remains weak.

 The BoE said in August it will not think about raising rates until unemployment falls to 7 percent.
 Since then unemployment has come down much faster than the Bank expected, raising questions about how long it can hold off on raising rates.